noqcks/pull-request-size/README.md

 will not add any comments to a pull request.
 However, you can enable comments by adding a comment to a label in the `.github/labels.yml` file.

 Any comment that is not empty wil be added to the pull request.
-Leave this field empty to disable comments for a size.
+Leave this key empty to disable comments for a size.

 ```